-When files are deleted from your computer, laptop or cellphone by emptying the Recycle Bin or Trash, or by reformatting, are you sure that the files are permanently deleted from the hard drive?
+When files are deleted from your computer, laptop or cellphone by emptying the Recycle Bin or Trash, or by formatting disk, are you sure that the files are permanently deleted from the hard drive?
 The answer is No. Before you dig further, you need to understand how data is stored in the hard drive and how to securely delete files.

 Data is stored in hard drive in binary forms, 0 and 1.
 The operating system stores the information about the location of the data in a table format.
 Therefore, each time you attempt to retrieve the data, the operating system refers the table for the location of the data and retrieves it.